Microsoft Copilot

 Instructions

-The “Protected” symbol/icon will appear in multiple places to verify you are connected to the University of Toronto Microsoft Copilot.
+The enterprise shield symbol/icon will appear near the top right to verify you are connected to the University of Toronto Microsoft Copilot:

-If you see either “Sign in”, or a blue medal icon beside your profile icon, or the “Protected” symbol is not next to your profile icon: Big Chat AI sign-in means not protected
+If you see either “Sign in”, or a blue medal icon beside your profile icon, or the shield symbol/icon is not next to your profile icon:

 This means you are not connected to the protected version of Microsoft Copilot, and your conversation and data are part of the general public Copilot version.